Creswell Infant and Nursery School Safeguarding Statement

 Breakfast club is an excellent way for your child to start the day.
 Mrs Burton and her team will ensure your child has a fun start to the day, a healthy breakfast and gets to their class on time for their morning activity.

-Each morning Mrs Furness greets arriving children at the school gate.
+Each morning Mrs Furness greets arriving children.
 This is our first opportunity to see if children are happy and eager to come to school.
 Any anxieties can often be sorted early in the school day.
 Parents worried or needing advice can make an appointment to see Mrs Furness.

 From Nursery through to Year 2 we teach Emotional Literacy.
 Lessons on feelings, respect, bullying, risk taking, friendship and lots more are taught at an age appropriate level.
 Many of our displays promote and celebrate Social and Emotional Aspects of Learning.